kraf24/FDF/README.md

 (Made only for macOS)

-This project is about representing a landscape as a 3D object in which all surfaces are outlined in lines.The program takes a map as parameter and creates its 3d representation.
+This project is about representing a landscape as a 3D object in which all surfaces are outlined in lines.
+The program takes a map as parameter and creates its 3d representation.

 ## Instalation